If you’re tired yet unable to fall asleep, it could be due to your circadian rhythm being off, daytime napping, anxiety, or many other factors.

 A racing mind isn’t conducive to peacefully nodding off.

-No wonder sleep disturbance is a diagnostic symptom for some anxiety disorders, which older research says
+No wonder sleep disturbance is a diagnostic symptom for some anxiety disorders, which are common risk factors for insomnia.

 Anxiety also leads to increased arousal and alertness, which can delay sleep even further.